Sultan Bashiruddin Mahmood: Mahmood-Hoodbhoy debates

-Literature and Cosmology
+Literature and cosmology

 In his writings and speeches, Mahmood has advocated for nuclear sharing with other Islamic nations which he believed would give rise to Muslim dominance in the world.
 He has also written a tafseer of the Quran in English.

 Mahmood is reported to be fascinated "with the role sunspots played in triggering the French and Russian Revolutions, World War II and assorted anti-colonial uprisings."
 According to his book "Cosmology and Human Destiny", Mahmood argued that sunspots have influenced major human events, including the French Revolution, the Russian Revolution, and World War II.
 He concluded that governments across the world "are already being subjected to great emotional aggression under the catalytic effect of the abnormally high sunspot activity under which they are most likely to adapt aggression as the natural solution for their problems".
 In this book, first published in 1998, he predicted that the period from 2007 to 2014 would be of great turmoil and destruction in the world.
-Other books written by him include a biography of the Islamic prophet Muhammad titled "First and the Last", while his other books are focused more on the relation between Islam and science like Miraculous Quran, Life After Death and Doomsday, and Kitab-e-Zindagi (in Urdu).
+Other books written by him include a biography of the Islamic prophet Muhammad (sīrah) titled "First and the Last", while his other books are focused more on the relation between Islam and science like Miraculous Quran, Life After Death and Doomsday, and Kitab-e-Zindagi (in Urdu).

 One passage of the book reportedly states: "At the international level, terrorism will rule; and in this scenario use of mass destruction weapons cannot be ruled out.
 Millions, by 2020, may die through mass destruction weapons, hunger, disease, street violence, terrorist attacks, and suicide."

 Mahmood's lifelong friend, Member of Parliament Farhatullah Babar, who is currently serving as a spokesperson for the President of Pakistan, while talking to media, said: Mahmood predicted in Cosmology and Human Destiny that "the year 2002 was likely to be a year of maximum sunspot activity.
 It means upheaval, particularly on the South Asia, with the possibility of nuclear exchanges".

-Mahmood has published papers concerning djinni, which are described in the Quran as beings made of fire.
-He has proposed that djinni could be tapped to solve the energy crisis.
-I think that if we develop our souls, we can develop communication with them, Mahmood said about djinni in The Wall Street Journal in an interview in 1988: Every new idea has its opponents, he added.
-But there is no reason for this controversy over Islam and science because there is no conflict between Islam and science.
+Mahmood has published papers concerning jinn, which are described in the Quran as beings made of fire.
+He has proposed that jinn could be tapped to solve the energy crisis.
+"I think that if we develop our souls, we can develop communication with them ...
+Every new idea has its opponents, he added.
+But there is no reason for this controversy over Islam and science because there is no conflict between Islam and science", Mahmood said to the The Wall Street Journal in a 1988 interview.

 New York Times comments

 The New York Times has described Mahmood as "an autodidact intellectual with grand aspirations," and noted that "his fellow scientists at PAEC began to wonder if Mahmood was mentally sound."
 Mahmood made it clear that he believed Pakistan's bomb was "the property of the whole Ummah," referring to the worldwide Muslim community.
 "This guy was our ultimate nightmare," an American intelligence official told the Times in late 2001.
-He has been awarded a gold medal by the Pakistan Academy of Sciences.